 Blood circulation might not be the most glamorous part of your wellness routine, but it is definitely something to keep in mind — especially since it plays a vital role in overall health and beauty.
-Improved circulation can supply the body with proper nutrients, enrich organs with oxygen, and even promote healthy-looking skin (after all, skin is the body’s largest organ!).
+Improved circulation can supply the body with proper nutrients, enrich organs with oxygen, and even promote healthy-looking skin (after all, the skin is the body’s largest organ!).

 Up ahead, we take a closer look at why blood circulation matters, plus some ways to improve it at home.